Pik-4/HsMod/ReadMe.md

 # HsMod

-**Hearth**stone **Modify Based on BepInEx Based on BepInEx's Hearthstone modification, the plugin source code is located at [github.com/Pik-4/HsMod](https://github.com/Pik-4/HsMod), the plugin does not collect your any information; the project follows `AGPL-3.0` and is used for learning and research only.
+**Hearthstone Modify** Based on BepInEx Based on BepInEx's Hearthstone modification, the plugin source code is located at [github.com/Pik-4/HsMod](https://github.com/Pik-4/HsMod), the plugin does not collect your any information; the project follows `AGPL-3.0` and is used for learning and research only.

 ### Functions realized